DEFRA/node-mcp-server-demo/docs/technical-deep-dive.md

 This document provides a detailed technical explanation of the MCP integration implementation, focusing on the key components, architectural decisions, and critical issues that were overcome during development.

+## High-Level Overview

+The Model Context Protocol (MCP) integration in this project bridges the gap between the MCP SDK and the Hapi.js framework.
+It enables seamless communication between clients and the server using the MCP protocol while maintaining compatibility with Hapi.js' plugin architecture.
+Key features include:

+- **MCP SDK Integration**: Directly utilizes the `StreamableHTTPServerTransport` provided by the MCP SDK for handling protocol message routing.
+- **Zod Schema Validation**: Leveraging Zod schemas for tool validation to ensure compatibility with the MCP SDK.
+- **Session Management**: Stateful session handling with in-memory storage and lifecycle management.
+- **Security and DNS**: DNS rebinding protection is enabled to ensure secure communication.

+This integration ensures flexibility, maintainability, and scalability, making it a robust solution for implementing the MCP protocol in a Hapi.js environment.

 ## Key Technical Components

 ### 1. StreamableHTTPServerTransport Integration